anikalindtner/unicornpowerlove/petcha-kutcha-talk.md

 ###Travis CI

 Travis not only has one of the cutest maskots i've ever seen, WHICH also resembles one of their founders, Sven Fuchs quite a lot, but they also are doing some amazing work.
 They are running tests for your code and deploy it for you, so you don't have to worry about that.
-Travis has always been rooted and been born in the Open Source community and they aupported  Rails Girls form the first minute, which is one of the reasons I love them.
-Sven Fuchs and Konstantin Haase for example ave coached, mentored on many events and been especially involved with Rails Girls Berlin.
+Travis has always been rooted and been born in the Open Source community and they supported  Rails Girls form the first minute, which is one of the reasons I love them.
+Sven Fuchs and Konstantin Haase for example have coached, mentored on many events and been especially involved with Rails Girls Berlin.

 ###Rails Girls Berlin
-We in Berlin were the first local chapter of Rails Girls and we started it, because we fell in love with programming and wanted to continue doing that.
-Together.
+We in Berlin were the first local chapter of Rails Girls and we started it, because we fell in love with programming and wanted to continue doing that.Together.
 So over the time we started follow up Workshops and helped organize weekly project groups.
 Our goal was: To bring people together to keep on coding.
 So that they don't have to sit at home alone with only their computer and at one point want to throw it at the wall - in a group you have people stopping you from doing that ;)

 ###Rails Girls Summer of Code
 To think about further steps we could do to help these women getting even deeper into code, we had a meeting with coaches and organizers in [April] this year.
 There - with coffee and cake - the idea of a Rails Girls Summer of Code was born.